 Program Admission Requirements

-Program prerequisites must be completed as described in Program Requirements before applying to the program.
+- Program prerequisites must be completed (with grades posted) as described in Program Requirements before being accepted into the program.

 To participate in the clinical portion of the program, students must:

-- Obtain an Arizona Department of Public Safety Fingerprint Clearance Card.
+- Provide and maintain an Arizona Department of Public Safety (DPS) Fingerprint Clearance Card.

-- Provide proof of immunization status to Measles, Mumps, Rubella and Hepatitis B Virus.
+- Provide proof of immunity status to Measles, Mumps, Rubella, Varicella and Hepatitis B Virus.

-- Provide proof of a negative TB skin test or negative chest X-ray within the last year.
+- Provide proof of a two-step negative TB skin test or negative chest X-ray within the last year.

 - Provide a declaration of health from a licensed healthcare provider (Health Declaration - Physical Examination form).